Strutter

-"Strutter" is a song by the American rock band Kiss, released in 1974 on their self-titled debut album, Kiss.
-It was the third single released from the album and failed to chart.
+"Strutter" is a song by American rock band Kiss, originally from their self-titled debut album, released in 1974.
+It was the third and final single released from the album, and failed to chart.
+Despite this, the song is a staple of the band's live concerts, and appears on many Kiss live and compilation albums.
+The song was featured in the video games Grand Theft Auto: San Andreas and Guitar Hero 2.

+Composition and lyrics

 "Strutter" is one of the few Kiss songs written by Gene Simmons and Paul Stanley together.
-Stanley wrote new lyrics to "Stanley the Parrot", a song whose music was composed by Simmons.
-Stanley's lyrics display his Bob Dylan influence.
-The song was featured in the video games Grand Theft Auto: San Andreas and Guitar Hero 2.
+Stanley wrote new lyrics to "Stanley the Parrot," a song whose music was composed by Simmons.
+It combines a Rolling Stones-styled groove with a glam rock style as it pairs syncopated, ascending verse melodies with a two-note chorus that ends in a shout of the song's title.
+The lyrics, based on the well-dressed vixens the band saw in the streets of New York, show a Bob Dylan influence.

 Critical reception

 "Strutter" is widely considered one of Kiss's best songs.
 Cash Box said that "this may be their most dynamic [rock 'n' roll song] to date" and has "lots of bass and guitar, along with those power driven vocals here, all making for a great single release."
 Record World called it "pleasurably pompous rock in the best style and tradition of hard, boogie-gaited music."
 In 2014, Paste ranked the song number two on their list of the 20 greatest Kiss songs, and in 2019, Louder Sound ranked the song number five on their list of the 40 greatest Kiss songs.